Atlanta, Georgia: City and State Statistics You'll Want to Know

-Enjoy all the early historical facts about Henderson Nevada.
-Click the button and found out little know facts about this wonderful city, Henderson Nevada.
+Enjoy all the early historical facts about Atlanta Georgia.
+Click the button and found out little know facts about this wonderful city, Atlanta Georgia

-View all the current trends and historical weather facts about Henderson Nevada.
-You are only on click away from very little know knowledge about Henderson weather.
+View all the current trends and historical weather facts about Atlanta, Georgia.
+You are only on click away from very little know knowledge about Atlanta weather.

 NEVADA: Name means “snow capped” in Spanish.
 Nevada is 110,540 square miles; 485 miles long, 315 miles wide, Nevada ranks as the seventh largest in the United States.
 Nevada was the 36th state to be admitted.
 Nevada consists of seventeen counties.